 Our primary client currently is Altisource Residential Corporation ("Residential"), a public real estate investment trust ("REIT") that is focused on acquiring and managing quality, affordable single-family rental properties for working class families throughout the United States.
-Substantially all of our standalone revenue since inception was generated through our asset management agreement with Residential.
+Substantially all of our standalone revenue since inception has been generated through our asset management agreement with Residential.

-Residential focuses on acquiring, owning and managing single-family rental properties throughout the United States and conducts substantially all of its activities through its wholly owned subsidiary Altisource Residential, L.P. ("ARLP") and its subsidiaries.
-Initially, Residential acquired its rental properties primarily through the acquisition of sub-performing and non-performing mortgage loan portfolios; however, commencing in the second quarter of 2015, it refocused its acquisition strategy to opportunistically acquire portfolios of single-family rental properties, both individually and in pools, as an avenue to more quickly achieve scale in its rental portfolio.
+Residential conducts substantially all of its activities through its wholly owned subsidiary Altisource Residential, L.P. ("ARLP") and its subsidiaries.
+Initially, Residential acquired its rental properties primarily through the acquisition of sub-performing and non-performing mortgage loan portfolios; however, commencing in the second quarter of 2015, it refocused its acquisition strategy to opportunistically acquire single-family rental properties directly, both individually and in pools, in light of substantial increases in the acquisition price of NPL portfolios as an avenue to more quickly achieve scale in its rental portfolio.